-Yannis IOANNIDIS (male) is the President and General Director of the "Athena" Research and Innovation Center as well as a Professor at the Department of Informatics and Telecommunications of the University of Athens.
+Yannis IOANNIDIS (male) is the President and General Director of the Athena Research and Innovation Center, as well as a Professor at the University of Athens.
 He is the Greek delegate to the European Strategy Forum on Research Infrastructures (ESFRI), a member of the ESFRI Executive Board, and the ESFRI representative to the e-Infrastructures Reflection Group (e-IRG).